situmtech/situm-android-getting-started/README.md

 SitumSdk.locationManager().removeUpdates(locationListener);
 ```

-You can check the complete sample in [drawposition package](https://github.com/situmtech/situm-android-getting-started/tree/master/app/src/main/java/es/situm/gettingstarted/drawposition)
+You can check the complete sample in the [drawposition](https://github.com/situmtech/situm-android-getting-started/tree/master/app/src/main/java/es/situm/gettingstarted/drawposition) package.

 ## <a name="drawpois"><a/> Show POIs (Points of Interest) in Google Maps
-This funcionality allows to show the list of POIs of a building over Google Maps.
+This functionality allows to show the list of POIs of a building over Google Maps.
 Instead, you can also use another GIS provider, such as OpenStreetMaps, Carto, ESRI, Mapbox, etc.

 First of all, we need to retrieve the list of POIs of our building using the CommunicationManager.
 As an example, in the next code snippet we use the first building retrieved.